Artwork: Justus Roe MFA ’08

 For additional information about schedules, supplies, working at the college level, and other important items, please visit our FAQ Page.

-This hands-on course explores the techniques of cinema and television production as a collaborator on both individual and group projects.
-The student will practice conceptualization, visualization, cinematography, sound recording, and editing techniques through effective visual and oral presentations.
+This hands-on course explores film and television production techniques through collaborative individual and group projects.
+Students practice conceptualization, visualization, camera and lighting techniques, sound recording, and editing techniques through video projects, exercises, presentations, and critique sessions.

 COURSE NUMBER: MEDI 102